 Notice of Alleged Violation(s)

-The College will review all information provided, including anonymous reports.
-Much like delayed reporting, anonymous reports may limit if and how the College responds.
-The College will make its best effort to review and respond to all information received.
+The University will review all information provided, including anonymous reports.
+Much like delayed reporting, anonymous reports may limit if and how the University responds.
+The University will make its best effort to review and respond to all information received.

 Self-Reporting of Individual Misconduct